Issac8658/DesktopNiko/README.md

 To create and export the project, I used Godot Engine 4.4.1 to simplify creation and expansion, I did not use any additional plugins, so in theory it should be easy to compile.
 It's probably wrong to use Godot for such purposes, but I tried to maximize performance.

-## I was in no way involved in the creation of the original game and am not a member of the One Shot development team, this project is purely a fan project.
+## I was in no way involved in the creation of the original game and am not a member of the OneShot development team, this project is purely a fan project.
 Almost all the sprites and sounds were taken from the original game and were not created by me.